-To see results with your content strategy on LinkedIn, Kristina Azarenko of Marketing Syrup advices posting consistently on the platform.
+To see results with your content strategy on LinkedIn, Kristina Azarenko of Marketing Syrup advises posting consistently on the platform.

 “Make sure that you’re consistent with your posting.
 The cycle between learning that you exist and reaching out to work with you can be quite long.
 Just don’t give up as people are watching even if you think they’re not.”

-Laura Tien of Workit Spaces shares the organic strategy they use to increase content reach.
+Laura Tien of Workit Spaces shares their organic strategy to increase content reach.

 “One trick we tend to implement is sharing company posts on our personal accounts.
 When someone likes your post, it shows up to all their connections as well.
 We can easily get a post to get thousands of impressions compared to a few hundred when we post only on the company account.”